Stabilization Layer — Speed and Yaw-Rate PID

 Logged channels — a clarification on naming

-The signal names referenced throughout this page (THR_DesSpeed, STER_TurnRate, RCOU_C3, PIDA_*, PIDS_*) are ArduPilot DataFlash log message types — the binary .BIN log format that ArduPilot writes to the SD card during a flight/run.
-They are not MAVLink message names, although several MAVLink messages carry overlapping data.
+The signal names referenced throughout this page (THR_DesSpeed, STER_TurnRate, RCOU_C3, PIDA_*, PIDS_*) are ArduPilot DataFlash log message types: the binary .BIN log format that ArduPilot writes to the SD card during a flight/run. - DataFlash log (BIN file) — onboard binary log, complete record of internal state.
+We extract these with bin2mat.py and analyze them in MATLAB. —

 Speed (Surge) Control